Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 Let us turn our "digital clock" into a module.
 The idea is to create an Object attached to your _Y_ called _DigitalClock_ you could then add that to a _DOM_ element.
-An optional callback function to supported extending the module with a custom render function (e.g. an analog clock using Canvas).
+It should also support an optional callback function to supported extending the module with a custom render function.
+This will allow your flexibility to extend the digital clock later (e.g. displaying as an analog clock using Canvas).

 ##### Steps

 Create a new file called _digital-clock-2.js_.
 We will put our module code there.
 Copy _seed-file.html_ to _digital-clock-2.html_.
 Do the following things

-1. In _digital-clock-2.html's _script_ in-line element add configuration to point our our module.
+1. In _digital-clock-2.html's _script_ in-line element add configuration to point to our module.
 2. In _digital-clock-2.html's _script_ in-line element update the _use()_ function to include our module.
-3. Open our empty digital-clock-2.js file and create our module
+3. Open our empty _digital-clock-2.js_ file and
+    a. create our module
-    a. create a namespace
+    b. create a namespace
-    b. create a _render()_ method that returns HTML markup as a string of our clock's current time
+    c. create a _render()_ method that returns HTML markup as a string of our clock's current time
         - this should expect a _Date_ object as a parameter to be rendered.
-    c. create a _run()_ method that uses setInterval to update our clock every second.
+    d. create a _run()_ method that uses setInterval to update our clock every second.
         - first paramter is a CSS selector of an element which will hold our clock
         - An optional second parameter should allow for a custom render method
         - If a render method is not provided use our default _render()_ we implemented.